rotunda-uvap/uvapweb/content/news/authors-corner-with-andrew-f-hammann-author-of-words-colliding/index-1.md

   - VLCS
 date: 2025-12-08
 ---
-Today, we are happy to bring you our conversation with Andrew F. Hammann, author of *Words Colliding: The Debate over Slavery and Black Exclusion in Nineteenth-Century America*
+Today, we are happy to bring you our conversation with Lydia Murdoch, author of *What We Mourn: Child Death and the Politics of Grief in Nineteenth-Century Britain*

 *What inspired you to write this book?*